egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * ii.
 What might be the exceptions?

-If eta is already optimal applying this procedure is not beneficial.
+If eta is already optimal, applying this procedure is not beneficial.

 **18.** Batch size.